zkCaleb-dev/Indexer/SYSTEM_DESIGN.md

 ## Conclusion

-The `rpc-abstraction` branch represents a significant architectural improvement with the following Amazonian principles applied:
+The `rpc-abstraction` branch represents a significant architectural improvement with the following applied:

 ### Key Metrics: